C# ADO.NET ODBC tutorial

 OdbcCommand DbCommand = DbConnection.CreateCommand();

-6. Using that command, we can issue a Query and create an OdbcDataReader:
+6. Using that command, run a query and create an OdbcDataReader:

 DbCommand.CommandText = "SELECT * FROM NATION";